babowsk1/flatqube-docs/use/dao/interface/epoch.md

 * **Min weight** - the minimum amount of votes required to get into the distribution of awards.
 * **Max weight** - the maximum amount of votes for one pool.

-Also in the center of this page you can see a graphical representation of the distribution of votes by currency pairs.
+Also in the center of this page you can see a graphical representation of the distribution of votes by currency pool.

 <figure><img src="../../../.gitbook/assets/image (165).png" alt=""><figcaption><p><strong>Total information</strong> block</p></figcaption></figure>